Anivice/Sysdarft/doc/Sysdarft.md

     .equ 'ADD\s*\((.*), (.*)\)', 'ADD .64bit <\1>, <\2>'
 ```

-#### .lab (*deprecated*)
+### `.lab marker1, [marker2, ...]`

-Define one or more line markers.
+Declare one or more line markers.
-This directive is deprecated.
-Line markers can be auto scanned and defined without relying on this directive.
+Line markers can be auto scanned and defined without relying on this directive,
+unless its presence is not in the current file.
-This directive has no effect unless it is meant to serve as a pre-definition
+This directive has no effect unless it is meant to serve as a declaration
 for a cross-referencing symbol for multiple files.

-#### Syntax and Example
+#### Example

 ```
-    .lab marker1, [marker2, ...]
     .lab _start, _end
 ```